yuiiio/proton-launcher/README.md

 1. Download the Windows executable
 2. Download Steam and install a Proton version
+3. (Optional) Install winetricks
-3. Download ProtonLauncher
+4. Download ProtonLauncher
-4. Start the Windows executable with this command:
+5. Start the Windows executable with this command:

 ```
 [Path to Proton launcher]/proton-launcher [Path to executable]